 Seek Professional Help

 Some back pain might not be correctable by having better posture, a stronger core, and sleeping correctly.
 If you experience chronic back pain it is wise to go to a physical therapist who can help you treat your back pain.
 Physical therapy can help adjust your spinal alignment, come up with a personalized exercise plan, and help explain the source of your back pain.
-You might need to meet with a physical therapist multiple times before your back pain goes away.
+You might need to meet with a physical therapist multiple times before your pain goes away.